mikey506/Arduino-Devevelopment-Scripts/README.md

-# Arduino-Devevelopment-Scripts
+# Arduino Devevelopment Scripts
-For Arduino code
+This repo will be used to work on agricultural development in terms of automation and IoT